eProsima/Fast-DDS-docs/docs/use-cases.rst

 Systems with large amounts of communication nodes might pose a challenge to `Data Distribution Service (DDS) <https://www.omg.org/spec/DDS/1.4/PDF>`_ based middleware implementations in terms of setup times, memory consumption, and network load.
-This is because, as explained in :ref:`discovery`, the Participant Discovery Phase (PDP) relies on meta traffic announcements send to multicast addresses so that all the participants in the network can acknowledge each other.
-This phase is followed by a Endpoint Discovery Phase (EDP) where all the participants exchange information (using unicast addresses) about their publisher and subscriber entities with the rest of the participants, so that matching between publishers and subscribers in the same topic can occur.
+This is because, as explained in :ref:`discovery`, the Participant Discovery Phase (PDP) relies on meta traffic announcements sent to multicast addresses so that all the participants in the network can acknowledge each other.
+This phase is followed by a Endpoint Discovery Phase (EDP) where all the participants exchange information (using unicast addresses) about their publisher and subscriber entities with the rest of the participants, so that matching between publishers and subscribers using the same topic can occur.
 As the number of participants, publishers, and subscribers increases, the meta-traffic, as well as the number of connections, increases exponentially, severely affecting the setup time and memory consumption.
 Fast-RTPS provides extra features that expand the DDS standard to adapt it to wide deployment scenarios.

 +-----------------------------------+---------------------------------------------------------------------------------+
 | Feature                           | Purpose                                                                         |